-Every person comes to me with different concerns and goals.
+Every couple comes to me with different concerns and goals.
 The therapeutic approach we take will depend on where you are right now and where you want to go.
-The main requirement is willingness to see your life in a new light and embrace change.
+The main requirement is willingness to see your shared life in a new light and embrace change.
 You must commit to showing up, being honest and working hard.
 If you can make this commitment, you will see progress.

 Why do you schedule 90-minute and 120-minute sessions instead of the usual 50 minutes?